 The automated way

-On the AskScout web app, generate this block by clicking the AI Resume Prompt button on the Left Off section of any digest.
+On the askScout web app, generate this block by clicking the AI Resume Prompt button at the bottom of any digest.
 It opens a modal with the same five-section context, ready to copy.
-The CLI does the same thing in one command:
+The CLI does the same thing in one command (install steps are in the CLI docs):

-askscout --resumeAskScout reads your recent git history (commits, diffs, file paths), runs it through the same LLM you configured for digests, and produces a context block in exactly the format above.
-Tech stack inferred from your files.
-Recent work pulled from your real commits.
-Current focus inferred from the most recent activity.
-Key files surfaced from the most-touched paths.
-Warnings extracted from churn data.
+askScout reads your recent git history (commits, diffs, file paths), runs it through the same LLM you configured for digests, and produces a context block in exactly the format above.
+Every section is grounded in your real activity, not a stale description of the project.
+(For the full pipeline this builds on, see How askScout turns a noisy git log into a 10-second digest.)

 When to refresh

 The block goes stale as you ship.
-The fix is to regenerate it whenever you start a new session. askscout --resume is fast enough to run on demand (the same 10-second budget as a regular digest).
+The fix is to regenerate it whenever you start a new session. askscout --resume is fast enough to run on demand (well under a minute, same as a regular digest).

 For most solo developers the rhythm that works is: regenerate at the top of every new Claude Code, Cursor, or Codex session.
 If you stay in the same session all day, the initial paste is fine.
 The point is that the context the AI sees should reflect what your codebase actually looks like right now, not what you remember it being.